A GUIDE TO GETTING THE RIGHT COVID-19 TEST AT THE RIGHT TIME

 Antibodies are not part of the virus.
 They fight the virus to help you get better.

-THERE ARE THREE TYPES OF COVID-19 TESTS,
+THERE ARE THREE TYPES OF COVID-19 TESTS, ONE FOR EACH CURVE

 VIRAL RNA

-Detects the RNA of
+Detects the RNA of the COVID-19 virus

 ANTIGEN

-Detects antigens of the
+Detects antigens of the COVID-19 virus

 ANTIBODY

-created by your body
+Detects antibodies created by your body

 TEST 1 VIRAL RNA

 To detect the COVID-19 virus, you’ll get a viral RNA test.
 These are often called molecular tests.
+Usually a swab sample is taken from your nose or throat to run this test.

 TEST 2 ANTIGEN

 Antigen tests are specifically designed to detect COVID-19 antigens.
-These tests typically use a
+These tests typically use a swab sample taken from your nose or throat.

 TEST 3 ANTIBODY

 Antibody tests are also called immunoassay or serology tests.
-Antibodies are found in your blood,
+Antibodies are found in your blood, so this test uses a blood sample.

-TO GET THE RIGHT TEST AT
+IT’S IMPORTANT TO GET THE RIGHT TEST AT THE RIGHT TIME.

 TIME POINT A: IMMEDIATELY AFTER EXPOSURE